chrisboden/hubgpt/tools/README.md

 **Source File:** `use_notion.py`

-**Description:** This tool enables you to create pages in Notion using content you generate.
-It also allows you to fetch page content from Notion.
+**Description:** This tool allows you to interact with Notion by either creating new pages or fetching existing page content.
+Use 'create_page' to add new content and 'fetch_content' to retrieve existing content.

+---

+## use_sequential_thinking

+**Source File:** `use_reasoning.py`

+**Description:** A tool for dynamic, reflective, and self-directed sequential reasoning.
+It stores a chain of thoughts, supports revisions and branching, and can optionally suggest next steps using an LLM if needed.

 ---